How Long Does Closing On A House Take?

 If you’re able to do so, you may choose to sign the necessary documents ahead of time, eliminating the need for you to be physically present at the closing.

 If you do attend closing, be sure to bring things like house keys, garage door openers or keypad codes to give to the new owner.
 If you’re unsure about what else you might need, your real estate agent can give you more detailed information.

 Finally, once you step out of your home for the last time, make sure you’ve left it “broom clean” for the new owners.
 That means the home is free of clutter and has been swept, vacuumed and left reasonably clean – no need for scrubbing or professionals (unless stipulated in your contract).

-Closing day is a big day and is the culmination of your home buying journey.
-But don’t let details slip past you as you reach the end.
-Checking all of your documents thoroughly can help you avoid mistakes that may be costly and assure that you buy your home with confidence.
+Closing day is a big day – the culmination of your home buying journey.
+Though you may be anxious to get your keys and open the doors to your new home, don’t let details slip past you as you reach the end.

 Checking all your documents thoroughly can help you avoid mistakes that may be costly.
 It’s worth the wait to have everything in order.

 Struggling to find a home?
 Learn how to get your offer accepted in a seller’s market.